 If you miss an in-class assignment, it is your responsibility to arrange with the instructor to write it in another class or at another time under the instructor's supervision.
 If you fail to do so, you will receive a grade of zero for the assignment.

 Speaking Skills

-The speaking skills mark of 10% is based on one or two oral presentations you will give individually.
+The speaking skills mark of 10% is based on one or two oral presentations you will give individually on a topic related to BCIT.

 Midterm and Final Exams